-- Some medicines can affect how buprenorphine/naloxone works.
+- Some foods and medicines can affect how buprenorphine/naloxone works.
 Tell your doctor if you are using the following:

 - Carbamazepine, phenobarbital, phenytoin, or rifampicin

-- A tranquilizer or benzodiazepine (such as alprazolam, clonazepam, diazepam, lorazepam)
+- A tranquilizer or benzodiazepine (including alprazolam, clonazepam, diazepam, lorazepam)

-- Medicine to treat an infection (such as ketoconazole or erythromycin)
+- Medicine to treat an infection (ketoconazole or erythromycin)

 - Medicine to treat HIV/AIDS (delavirdine, efavirenz, etravirine, nevirapine)